azaharakis/flower-shop/README.md

 # Running the project

-`npm run start` Will start the flower shop application `npm run test` Will lint and test the application
+`npm run start` Will start the flower shop application `npm run test` Will lint, type check and test the application